Charles Baron Clarke: India

-He retired from the Indian Civil Service in 1887.
-He was president of the Linnean Society from 1894 to 1896, and was elected a fellow of the Royal Society in 1882.
-He worked at Royal Botanic Gardens Kew until his death in 1906.
-He is buried in Richmond Cemetery.
+Clarke was president of the Linnean Society from 1894 to 1896, and was elected a fellow of the Royal Society in 1882.
+He died from internal inflammation caused by excessive bicycling and is buried in Richmond Cemetery.

-There are number of plants with specific name clarkei, including Iris clarkei, Clarkella,which is a genus of flowering plants in the family Rubiaceae. and also Clarkeinda, which is a genus of fungi in the family Agaricaceae.
+There are number of plants named from his specimens with the specific name clarkei, including Iris clarkei, Clarkella,which is a genus of flowering plants in the family Rubiaceae. and also Clarkeinda, which is a genus of fungi in the family Agaricaceae.